Webs and canonical bases in degree two: Semistandardization

 The web invariant for a semistandard tableau is defined in terms of those for standard tableaux by the evaluation equation \eqref{eq:stitchW}.
 We have checked that the same relationship holds between standard web immanants and semistandard ones in Lemma~\ref{lem:stitchlemma}.
-Thus each web invariant for semistandard tableaux is also a web immanant and a a canonical basis element.
-This completes the proof of both of our main theorems.
+Thus each web invariant for semistandard tableaux is also a web immanant, which establishes \ref{thm:main2} and thus \ref{thm:main1}, completing the proof.

 \end{proof}